vhnuuh/getskills/readme.txt

-Creatring a new branch is quick.
+Creatring a new branch is quick & simple.